kshedden/case_studies/methods/regression-extras.md

 function, and its first and second derivative are continuous, but the third and higher-order derivative are not continuous).

-Other popular families of basis functions used in various settings are wavelets, Fourier series, radial basis functions, and higher-dimensional basis functions formed via tensor products of univariate basis functions such as splines.
+Other popular families of basis functions are wavelets, Fourier series, radial basis functions, and higher-dimensional basis functions formed via tensor products of univariate basis functions such as splines.